nehagaur5/nehagaur5/README.md

 ## 👨‍💻 About Me

-I'm a **B.Tech CSE with AI student** at NIET, Greater Noida, with strong skills in **Full Stack Development, Data Structures & Algorithms, and AI-powered applications**.
-I love building impactful projects, mentoring peers, and continuously exploring **AI + Web Development synergies**.
-As a **mentor at AVINYA Community**, I’ve conducted live sessions and guided learners to improve their problem-solving skills.
+I'm a passionate **Full Stack Developer**, **DSA Enthusiast**, and **Open Source Contributor** pursuing B.Tech in Computer Science with AI at NIET, Greater Noida.
+I focus on building scalable, secure applications and continuously improving my data structures and algorithms skills.
+As a mentor at the **AVINYA Community**, I love sharing knowledge and helping peers grow.

 ---